 Reaction & Thoughts:

-Based upon a stage play by mystery-writer J. Jefferson Farjeon, Number Seventeen is one of Alfred Hitchcock’s lesser-known works for a lot of good reasons.
+Based upon a stage play by mystery author J. Jefferson Farjeon, Number Seventeen (aka No. 17) is one of Sir Alfred Hitchcock’s lesser-known works for a lot of good reasons.
 While this is a comedy of sorts, there’s little here that will make you smile.
 In addition, the movie becomes increasingly convoluted as time goes on.

-I’ve read that Farjeon’s play is more serious in tone.
-Director Hitchcock apparently disliked the then popular play, finding it dull and obvious.
-Hitchcock’s solution to what he perceived as a hopeless assignment was to turn the play into a spoof (of thrillers).
+I’ve read that Farjeon’s 1925 play is more serious in tone.
+Apparently, The Master of Suspense disliked the then popular stage play, finding it dull and obvious.
+Hitchcock’s solution to what he perceived as a hopeless assignment was to transform the mystery play into a spoof (of thrillers).
 Author Farjeon wasn’t amused by the changes and neither was leading man John Stuart, who was allowed to reprise his stage triumph.

-Hitchcock’s obsession with staircases is on full display here.
-There are many cool shots of people coming up/down the stairs.
-Fans of the filmmaker will also note that Hitchcock managed to squeeze in a scene where the two leading characters are tied up together, one of Hitch’s preferred images (the man loved ropes and handcuffs!).
+Hitchcock, who had a thing for staircases, makes the house’s staircase the primary focus of the story.
+Fans of the filmmaker will also notice that Hitchcock managed to squeeze in a scene where the two leading characters are tied up together, and as every dedicated Hitchcock fan knows, this is one of the director’s preferred images — there is no point in denying that The Master of Suspense loved ropes and handcuffs!

 Conclusions & Final Thoughts:

-Number Seventeen is so pointless and unexciting!
+Number Seventeen is mostly pointless and unexciting.
 It’s also very talky.
-The movie was meant to be a parody of mystery tropes and clichés, mostly related to the then popular “old dark house” thing.
-I honestly didn’t care for it.
-Hitchcock pretended that the movie didn’t exist and I can’t blame him.
-Number Seventeen is just a minor stain on an otherwise great career.
+The movie was meant to be a parody of mystery tropes and clichés, specifically the ones related to the then popular “old dark house” thing.
+For years, Alfred Hitchcock pretended that the movie didn’t exist and I can’t really blame him.
+I recommend Number Seventeen only to Hitchcock completists.
 B&W, 66 minutes, Not Rated.